jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Did ideology control economics the same way religion once did politics?
 Were people loyal to their personalities instead of their achievements?
 Why did the world's regions have such huge inequalities?
 Why were there so many currencies instead of using God's currency?
 Would teachers demand their students not to use the latest technology because teachers wanted safe jobs for life teaching ancient technology?

 What's even more confusing is trying to understand how regular people responded to their evolution being held back.
 They would watch ideological stories on a screen and call that politics.
-They would have one career for life and, therefore, one ideology for life, regardless of changes in technology, demographics, and environment.
+They would want one career for life and, therefore, one ideology for life, regardless of changes in technology, demographics, and environment.
 How could parents raise their kids in suburban isolation while showering them with generic mass-produced items instead of instilling a God-given requirement for their children to use their unique gifts, physique, and passions to evolve solutions to their unique problems?

 The hard truth is yes, we used to live this way.
 I must remember that.
 It's easy to forget that humanity once fought our evolution instead of our natural enemy.